NayJi7/cy-sketch/README.md

-# Draw++ Interpreter
+# Draw++ Compilator

-Draw++ is a lightweight, Python-based interpreter for a custom scripting language designed for creating simple graphical drawings.
+Python-based compilator for a custom scripting language designed for creating simple graphical drawings.
 This interpreter converts Draw++ code into C code and executes it.
 It features file-based execution and an interactive mode for real-time drawing commands.

 ---